 You can write your reflections in a journal or create a verbal journal if you feel comfortable.
 Either way, practicing self-reflection will help you grow, improve, and progress.

 Create SPACE to regulate and respond

-In life, we’re often faced with a stimulus, or what’s happening, and a response, or how we respond to that stimulus.
+Everyday, we are faced with a stimulus, or what’s happening, and a response, or how we respond to what is happening.
 Creating space between stimulus and response can allow for more control and more beneficial choices.